Michael Ontkean: Career

 Ontkean began in Hollywood with an appearance on The Partridge Family in 1971.
 He later had guest roles on Ironside and Longstreet, but his break was in the ABC series The Rookies (1972–1976), in which he played Officer Willie Gillis for the first two seasons.
 He left the show and was succeeded by actor Bruce Fairbairn.
 His hockey skills helped him land the role of Ned Braden in Slap Shot (1977), as he performed all of his on-ice shots himself.
 In 1979, he appeared in the first episode of Tales of the Unexpected.
 Other early movie roles included Necromancy (1972) with Orson Welles; Voices (1979) with Amy Irving; Willie & Phil (1980) with Margot Kidder; The Blood of Others (1984); Kids Don't Tell (1985) with JoBeth Williams; The Right of the People (1986); The Allnighter and Maid to Order (both 1987) (the latter with Ally Sheedy); Clara's Heart (1988) with Whoopi Goldberg, and Bye Bye Blues (1989).

 Making Love

 Making Love (1982) was about a married man who discovers his homosexuality.
 Ontkean was not the director's first choice for the film: Arthur Hiller had previously approached Tom Berenger, Michael Douglas, Harrison Ford, William Hurt and Peter Strauss to play the lead, before finally approaching Ontkean.
 According to Hiller, the reaction of most actors was to tell him not to even consider them for the role.
 The film reunited Ontkean with Kate Jackson; the two had previously co-starred together in The Rookies.
-Many years later, Ontkean tried to prevent clips from the film from being included in The Celluloid Closet, a 1995 documentary about LGBT characters in film, but he was unsuccessful.
+Many years later, Ontkean tried to prevent clips from the film from being included in The Celluloid Closet, a 1995 documentary about LGBTQ characters in film, but he was unsuccessful.